 The recency of this vulnerability, coupled with its maximum CVSS score of 10, means it will take some time before a reliable patch of this exposure is developed.

-In the meantime, response teams should follow this protection and remediation protocol.
+In the meantime, response teams should follow this protection and remediation protocol to help manage the vulnerability.

 1. Update to the latest version of the Log4j Library